Marine initiatives planned for April 2024 – April 2026

 Consultations

-Public consultations will take place in late spring/early summer 2024 and updates will continue to be provided at the Canadian Marine Advisory Council, and use other methods, as needed.
+Public consultations will take place in winter 2025 and updates will continue to be provided at the Canadian Marine Advisory Council, and through other methods, as needed.

 The proposed regulations are expected to be published in the Canada Gazette, Part I, in late 2025 with a 60-day public comment period.